 New Hewlett-Packard channel chief Stephen DiFranco says he wants to make HP easier for partners to work.
-His appointment comes as the computing giant pushes aggressively into networking
+His appointment comes as the computing giant pushes aggressively into networking and other markets.

 HP last week named DiFranco vice president and general manager of its partner effort in the Americas.
 The appointment of the former Lenovo executive came after a six-month talent search that kicked off when former HP channel chief Adrian Jones took on new responsibilities last fall.

 "We need to make it simpler to interact with HP, [although] it's not about reducing the number of touch points," DiFranco said in an interview with SearchITChannel.com.
 "You need a lot of people at HP, which is a broad company with a lot of product lines.
 The issue is to make sure that's well coordinated and make the channel the most efficient way to go to market."

 HP fields a wide array of hardware and software, including netbooks, high-end servers, ProCurve (and now 3Com) networking gear, several storage offerings, the OpenView systems management line and more.
 The company is revving up its networking efforts, having bought 3Com and fighting off an incursion by former partner Cisco Systems in its key server space.

 HP partners anxious over networking push